Nickel mining stocks

 See popular nickel mining stocks See stocks

-With stock markets in turmoil, many investors are turning to investing in commodities.
-Some of these investors are looking to invest in nickel mining stocks for the first time.
+When stock markets are erratic, many investors turn to investing in commodities.
+Some of these investors can be looking to invest in nickel mining stocks for the first time.

-At the time of writing, on 8 March 2022 nickel trading has been suspended in London as trading nickel prices have surged 110% in one day.
-Nickel prices have risen to $100,000 per tonne, due to expected supply problems following the conflict between Russia and Ukraine.
-Prices have soared 320% since the beginning of Russia’s war in Ukraine.
+On 8 March 2022 nickel trading was suspended in London as trading nickel prices had surged 110% in one day.
+Nickel prices had risen to $100,000 per tonne, due to expected supply problems following the conflict between Russia and Ukraine.
+Trading resumed on the 16th.

 Investing in nickel mining stocks from the UK